lordyo/personaPanel/docs/simulation.md

 ## Overview

 The PersonaPanel simulation system provides a flexible framework for simulating interactions between virtual entities.
-Using a streamlined architecture powered by DSPy and Large Language Models (LLMs), the system can generate realistic dialogues between one or more entities in defined contexts.
+Using a streamlined architecture powered by DSPy and Large Language Models (LLMs), the system can generate realistic dialogues between any number of entities in defined contexts.

 ## Core Architecture

-The simulation system is built around a unified approach that handles any number of entities (solo, dyadic, or group) through a single consistent interface.
+The simulation system is built around a unified approach that handles any number of entities through a single consistent interface.
 Key concepts include:

 - **Entities**: Virtual personas with defined characteristics, personalities, and attributes
 - **Context**: The situation or environment in which entities interact